---

-Connect MCP Clients to Neon
+title: Connect MCP clients to Neon

-Learn how to connect MCP clients such as Cursor, Claude Desktop, Cline, Windsurf, Zed, and VS Code to your Neon Postgres database.
+subtitle: Learn how to connect MCP clients such as Cursor, Claude Desktop, Cline,

 The **Neon MCP Server** allows you to connect various [**Model Context Protocol (MCP)**](https://modelcontextprotocol.org) compatible AI tools to your Neon Postgres databases.
 This guide provides instructions for connecting popular MCP clients to the Neon MCP Server, enabling natural language interaction with your Neon projects.

-This guide covers the setup for the following MCP Clients:
+This guide covers the setup for the following MCP clients:

 By connecting these tools to the Neon MCP Server, you can manage your Neon projects, databases, and schemas using natural language commands within the MCP client interface.